22. What is following man?

 from “How to Know God’s Disposition and the Result of His Work” in The Word Appears in the Flesh

-It would be best for those people who say they follow God to open their eyes and take a good look to see exactly who they believe in: Is it really God that you believe in, or Satan?
-If you know that what you believe in is not God but your own idols, then you had best not say you are a believer.
-If you really do not know who you believe in then, again, you had best not say you are a believer.
-To say that would be blasphemy!
+It would be best for those people who claim to follow God to open their eyes and take a good look to see exactly who they believe in: Is it really God that you believe in, or Satan?
+If you know that what you believe in is not God, but your own idols, then it would be best if you did not claim to be a believer.
+If you really do not know who you believe in, then, again, it would be best if you did not claim to be a believer.
+To say you were would be blasphemy!
 No one is forcing you to believe in God.
-Do not say you believe in Me, as I heard enough of those words long ago and I do not wish to hear them again, because what you believe in are the idols in your hearts and the local villainous snakes among you.
-Those who shake their heads when they hear the truth, who smile widely when they hear talk of death are the offspring of Satan, and they are all objects to be eliminated.
-There exist in the church many people who have no discernment, and when something deceptive happens they just stand by Satan’s side.
-When they are called Satan’s lackeys they feel so wronged.
-And someone might say they have no discernment, but they always stand on the side without truth.
-There has not been a single critical time when they have stood on the side of truth, not a single time when they have stood up and argued for the truth, so are they really without discernment?
+Do not say you believe in Me; I heard enough of such talk long ago, and do not wish to hear it again, because what you believe in are the idols in your hearts and the local bullies among you.
+Those who shake their heads when they hear the truth, who smile widely when they hear talk of death, are all Satan’s offspring; they are all objects to be eliminated.
+There exist in the church a lot of people who have no discernment.
+When something deceptive occurs, they just stand by Satan’s side, and they even feel wronged when called Satan’s lackeys.
+And someone might say they have no discernment, but they always stand on the side without truth; there has not been a single critical time when they have stood on the side of truth, not a single time when they have stood up and argued for the truth—so are they really without discernment?
 Why do they always stand by Satan’s side?
-Why do they never say one word that is fair or reasonable for the truth?
-Is this situation really created by their momentary confusion?
-The less discernment someone has, the less able they are to stand on the side of truth.
+Why do they never say one word that is fair or reasonable in support of the truth?
+Has this situation genuinely arisen as a result of their momentary confusion?
+The less discernment people have, the less able they are to stand on the side of truth.
 What does this show?
-Does it not show that those without discernment love evil?
-Does it not show that those without discernment are the loyal offspring of Satan?
-Why is it that they are always able to stand on the side of Satan and speak the same language as it?
-Their every word and deed, and their expressions prove amply that they are not any kind of lover of the truth, but rather that they are people who detest the truth.
-That they can stand on the side of Satan proves amply that Satan really loves these petty devils who fight for Satan’s sake all their lives.
+Does it not show that people without discernment love evil?
+Does it not show that they are the loyal offspring of Satan?
+Why is it that they are always able to stand on the side of Satan and speak its language?
+Their every word and deed, and their facial expressions, are enough to prove that they are not any kind of lovers of the truth; rather, they are people who detest the truth.
+That they can stand on the side of Satan is enough to prove that Satan really loves these petty devils who spend their lives fighting for Satan’s sake.
 Are all these facts not abundantly clear?
-If you truly are someone who loves the truth, then why can’t you have any regard for those who practice the truth, and why do you immediately follow those who do not practice the truth the minute they have a slight change of countenance?
-What kind of problem is this?

 from “A Warning to Those Who Do Not Practice the Truth” in The Word Appears in the Flesh